 Quinoa makes a great alternative to bread crumbs since it helps to absorb some of the extra moisture and binds the meat mixture together.
 You can also use oats, crushed crackers or almond flour as other options to replace bread crumbs.

 Eggs are commonly used as a binder in meatloaf to help keep all of the ingredients together so that they don’t crumble and fall apart.
-In particular, the egg yolk adds some extra moisture, in addition to protein, fat, and additional flavour to the meatloaf.
+In particular, the egg yolk adds some extra moisture, in addition to protein, fat, and additional flavor to the meatloaf.
 That being said, you can leave out the egg if there are any allergies or intolerances or if you don’t have any eggs on hand.

-Serving suggestions
+Serving Suggestions

 Try them with: